ammarhakim/ammar-simjournal/je/je5/je5-dispersive-eqns.rst

 the nature of the eigenvalues of the source Jacobian matrix :math:`\mathbf{M}_p`.
-In case the eigenvalues of this matrix are *purely imaginary*, the dispersion relation will be real but waves will sufferer dispersion as they propagate in the background uniform equilibrium.
+In case the eigenvalues of this matrix are *purely imaginary*, the dispersion relation will be real but waves will suffer dispersion as they propagate in the background uniform equilibrium.
 In this case the system of equations is called *hyperbolic balance laws with dispersive source terms*.
 (This is my own terminology and I have not seen such equations discussed in the